 Jogging the recovery intervals also increases the overall aerobic demands of the workout.
 Even at a slow jog, your body still needs to produce energy via oxidative phosphorylation.

-Complete rest is when you stand completely still or maybe walk a bit during the recovery intervals.
-While these allow your heart rate to lower more quickly and for an effective resupply of phosphocreatine to your muscles (which is a source of energy for anaerobic running), they can also cause muscle tightness.
-Complete rest is best for when you are aiming to run the repeats as fast as possible or when you are running very short repeats such as 100-200 meters.
+Passive recovery is when you stand still during the recovery intervals.
+Standing rest allows your heart rate to lower more quickly and for an effective resupply of phosphocreatine to your muscles (which is a source of energy for anaerobic running).
+However, some runners may experience muscle tightness.

 The difference between active and passive recovery isn’t just physical.
 There are mental differences in reported exertion and in confidence-building.
 Knowing that you can complete a hard workout without dropping your hands on your knees between each interval is a confidence builder.

 Should You Jog, Walk, or Stand in Between Intervals during Speedwork?